vktrrdk/TraceFlow-UI/nfAnalysisUI/README.md

  - adjust endpoints!
  - implement all needed functions for user- and token-handling
  - check router history - how to add "back-button"?
- - first simple visualization of traces d3.js
+ - first simple visualization of traces with chart.js
+ - integrate polling
+ - how do we get information about current non-submitted processes/tasks?